nventive/NuGet.Updater/README.md

 ## NuGet.Updater

-Documentation about the NuGet.Updater can be found [here](src/NuGet.Updater.Tool/Readme.md)
+Documentation about the NuGet.Updater can be found [here](src/NvGet.Tools.Updater/Readme.md)

 ## NuGet.Downloader

-Documentation about the NuGet.Downloader can be found [here](src/NuGet.Downloader.Tool/README.md)
+Documentation about the NuGet.Downloader can be found [here](src/NvGet.Tools.Downloader/README.md)

+## NuGet.Hierarchy

+Documentation about the NuGet.Hierarchy can be found [here](src/NvGet.Tools.Hierarchy/README.md)

 ## Changelog